roots/docs/docs/trellis/master/wordpress-sites.md

 ---
 # WordPress Sites

 Everything in Trellis is built around the concept of "sites".
 Each Trellis managed server (local virtual machine or remote server) can support one or more WordPress sites.
-Trellis will automatically configure everything needed to host a WordPress site such as databases, Nginx vhosts, folder directories, etc based on the sites configuration.
+Trellis will automatically configure everything needed to host a WordPress site such as databases, Nginx confs, folder directories, etc based on the site's configuration.

 These sites are configured in YAML files for each environment such as `group_vars/development/wordpress_sites.yml`.